wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-We’ve updated our button’s design to make them look even better on your website.
+We have updated our button’s design to make them look even better on your website.
 If you update the plugin you won’t have access to our old buttons.

 == Description ==